Bernard Krigstein: Awards

-Lloyd Alexander's novel, Border Hawk: August Bondi won the National Jewish Books Award for Children's Literature in 1959.
+Lloyd Alexander's novel, Border Hawk: August Bondi won the National Jewish Book Award for Children's Literature in 1959.

 Krigstein was posthumously inducted into the comic book industry's Jack Kirby Hall of Fame in 1992 and the Will Eisner Comic Book Hall of Fame in 2003.

 Greg Sadowski's book B. Krigstein, Vol. 1 won the Harvey Award for Best Biographical, Historical, or Journalistic Presentation in 2003, and was also nominated for the Harvey Special Award for Excellence in Presentation in 2003.
 The book also won the 2003 Eisner Award for Best Comics-Related Publication (Periodical or Book).

-Personal life

-Krigstein's wife, Natalie, wrote romance comics.
-They had a daughter, Cora, in 1949.